microsoft/Xbox-ATG-Samples/UWPSamples/Graphics/SimpleHDR_UWP/Readme.md

   target: /
 - path: Media
   target: /
-description: "This sample switches a UHD TV into HDR mode and renders an HDR scene with values higher than 1.0f, which will be displayed as brighter than white on a UHD TV using DirectX 11 in a Universal Windows Platform (UWP) app."
+description: "Switch a UHD TV into HDR mode and render a HDR scene with values higher than 1.0f, which will be displayed as brighter than white on a UHD TV using DirectX 11 in a Universal Windows Platform (UWP) app."
 ---

 # SimpleHDR_UWP